CriticalFlaw/TF2HUD-Fixes/README.md

 - Added back the passive attributes label to the Loadout screen.
 - Added minmode UI for Capture the Flag, Player Destruction and PASS Time.
 - Added missing font definitions to **resources/clientscheme.res**.
+- Enabled being able to rotate the player model on the class selection screen.
 - Fixed Backpack screen header not displaying properly when applying a tool to an item.
 - Fixed Scout and Soldier labels not changing color when hovered over on the Class Selection screen.
+- Fixed a panel border (GrayDialogBorder) displaying the background screen around the corners.
 - Fixed console errors related to missing **huditemeffectmeter_action.res** and **menu_thumb_missing.vmt** files.
 - Fixed disguise panel overlapping the MvM cash counter and the spells panel in minmode.
 - Fixed item containers on the quickswitch panel appearing misaligned.